gatherloop/roadmap-english/README.md

 ### 1. Introduction session

 We will split the participants into small groups of 3 to 5 members, each member must introduce themself one by one with their own words.
-The member can tell everything about they want to share, for example
+The member can tell everything they want to share, for example
-- motivation to learn english
+- motivation to learn English
-- what do you do in spare time
+- what do you do in your spare time
-- what is the current activities
+- what are the current activities
 - what is your dream

-After each member finish their introduction, other members can ask some question, so small conversation can be happened
+After each member finishes their introduction, other members can ask some question, so small conversation can be happened

 ### 2. Small talk using topic cards